 - Associate website developer

 - Specialist in customer support

 Management technology has not been targeted by the U.S. Bureau of Labor Statistics (BLS) as a specific career for statistical analysis.
-However, the BLS reported that employment for the related career of computer and information systems management was anticipated to grow by 15% from 2014-2024, which is faster than average (www.bls.gov).
+However, the BLS reported that employment for the related career of computer and information systems management was anticipated to grow by 11% from 2018-2028, which is much faster than average (www.bls.gov).